lunarphp/lunar/docs/src/securing-your-site.md

 ## Securing search

-Depending on which search driver you are using will depend on how you can lock down the data that GetCandy indexes in a production environment.
+Depending on which search driver you are using will depend on how you lock down the data that GetCandy indexes in a production environment.
 To provide a rich search experience in the hub.
 We currently index the following models, which may contain sensitive information.

 ### What is sensitive information?